GoogleChrome/web.dev/src/site/content/en/blog/blibli/index.md

     cities](https://storage.googleapis.com/gweb-economy-sea.appspot.com/assets/pdf/Indonesia-e-Conomy_SEA_2020_Country_Insights.pdf).
     Hence, PWA and fast pages were a good investment to support user needs like limited storage and slow networks.
-+   Fifty percent of users that are coming to the Blibli web platform are returning users.
++   50% of users that are coming to the Blibli web platform are returning users.

 ## The approach they used